tanujnotes/Olauncher/README.md

 ## Contribute

-- If you are uphappy with any part of the app or feel like missing something you can open a PR or an issue as you like
+- If you are unhappy with any part of the app or feel like missing something you can open a PR or an issue as you like